Quantum Pin Codes: Introduction

-In section~\ref{sec:pincodes}, after introducing some notations and terminology, we define quantum pin codes, explain their relation to quantum color codes and give some concrete approaches to construct them.
-In section~\ref{sec:multiorthogonality}, we discuss the conditions for transversal implementation of phase gates on a CSS code and magic state distillation.
-In section~\ref{sec:prop}, we investigate the properties of pin codes.
-Finally in section~\ref{sec:examples}, we study concrete examples of pin codes obtained from Coxeter groups and chain complexes as well as applications for magic state distillation.
+In Section~\ref{sec:pincodes}, after introducing some notations and terminology, we define quantum pin codes, explain their relation to quantum color codes and give some concrete approaches to construct them.
+In Section~\ref{sec:multiorthogonality}, we discuss the conditions for transversal implementation of phase gates on a CSS code and magic state distillation.
+In Section~\ref{sec:prop}, we investigate the properties of pin codes.
+Finally, in Section~\ref{sec:examples}, we study concrete examples of pin codes obtained from Coxeter groups and chain complexes.
+We also discuss applications for magic state distillation.